GPCRmd/covid-docs/index.rst

-.. gpcrmd documentation master file, created by sphinx-quickstart on Mon Sep 16 17:15:04 2019.
+..
+SARS-CoV-2 virome documentation master file, created by sphinx-quickstart on Mon Sep 16 17:15:04 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to GPCRmd's documentation!
+SARS-CoV-2 virome documentation
 ==================================

 .. toctree::